src-its/ca-web/content/django_install.md

          `~ $ tail .bashrc`

+<a href="#django-install"></a>
+## Django Install

+1. After you’ve created and activated a virtual environment, use pip to install Django.
+Regardless of whether you are using version 2 or 3 of Python, it should be called just pip when you are in your virtual environment.
+Also note that you do not need to use sudo since you are installing locally:

+        pip install Django

+    - After running this command, you should receive a confirmation message that Django is installed.
+At this point, however, you will not have any files or folders within your `ca-web` directory.
+You can tell Django is installed and which version by running the following command:

+        python -c "import django; print(django.get_version())"

+    - Alternatively, try verifying the installation by typing:

+        django-admin --version

+    - Next, we need to establish a Django 'project'&mdash;a collection of settings for an instance of Django, including database configuration, Django-specific options and application-specific settings.

 ---

 ** For a one-off system prep and environment build on Ubuntu 14.04, you can use to following code (which basically re-produces all the steps given above):